-- In a different pan heat oil and fry the eggs.
+- In a different pan heat leftover oil and fry the eggs.

 - Place a slice of ham on each galette with a tbsp of cheese

-- Heat a knob of butter then add the galette for a few minutes until it turns golden.
+- Heat a knob of the butter then add the galette for a few minutes until it turns golden.